 Drain your swimming pool only when a test kit does not detect chlorine levels.
-Whenever possible, drain your pool or spa onto the grass or other impervious surfaces.
-Properly store pool and spa chemicals to prevent leaks and spills, preferably in a covered area to avoid exposure to storm water.
+Whenever possible, drain your pool or spa onto the grass or other pervious surfaces.
+Properly store pool and spa chemicals to prevent leaks and spills, preferably in a covered area to avoid exposure to stormwater.

 Septic System Use and Maintenance

 Have your septic system inspected by a professional at least every 3 years, and have the septic tank pumped as necessary (usually every 3 to 5 years).

 Care for the septic system drainfield by not driving or parking vehicles on it.
 Plant only grass over and near the drainfield to avoid damage from roots.